HSN311 - Food and Nutrition Practicum

 Students may also be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their learning experience.
 A health organisation may refuse to accept a student for placement if the student’s immunisation status is not satisfactory to the health organisation.

-This is a minimum 100 hours on-site training program involving skills development in the broad areas of food and nutrition with topical areas addressed in this unit involving one or more of the following: project analysis in an area of food production, marketing, innovative product formulation, quality assurance, food regulation and analysis, nutritional panel analysis, database development, food service, nutrition policy, nutrition education, community nutrition, surveys and research.
+This is a minimum 100 hours placement program involving skills development in the broad areas of food and nutrition with topical areas addressed in this unit involving one or more of the following: project analysis in an area of food production, marketing, innovative product formulation, quality assurance, food regulation and analysis, nutritional panel analysis, database development, food service, nutrition policy, nutrition education, community nutrition, surveys and research.

 Unit Fee Information